Find answers to frequently asked questions about the Virtual Village Hall.

 Can't find what you're looking for?
 Please contact us if you have any further questions.

 The Virtual Village Hall is an online activity hub and community designed by Royal Voluntary Service, with support from players of People’s Postcode Lottery.
 It helps people stay physically and mentally active, connected and having fun.
-From crafts to Zumba, singing to meditation, there are hundreds of sessions available to view on-demand, with new content added regularly.
+From crafts to Zumba, singing to meditation, there are thousands of sessions available to view on-demand, with new content added regularly.

 Without stimulation, connection, purpose and enjoyment, people shielding and self-isolating were extremely vulnerable.
-Work started immediately to transform its community programmes into a digital platform, and, within a matter of weeks, the Virtual Village Hall opened its doors.
+Work started immediately to transform our community programmes into a digital platform, and, within a matter of weeks, the Virtual Village Hall opened its doors.

 Text VVH to 70570 to donate £1 today or VVH5 to donate £5 or VVH10 to donate £10.
 Or donate online.
 Royal Voluntary Service receives 100% of your donation.